tatsujb/todooverkill/README.md

 # Todo Overkill

+### Pre-requisites

+ - yarn
+ - angular-cli (global)
+ - nodejs

-Run `$(npm bin)/ivy-ngc` and `ngc serve --aot` for a dev server.
+Run `yarn` (yarn must be installed) to download and install libraries, then `$(npm bin)/ivy-ngc` and `ngc serve --aot` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 Angular test:
 # Context